-For eligible Tier I Plan A members: 50% of your FAS for your first 20 years of qualifying service, provided you meet your minimum accumulation; 1.2% of your FAS for each additional year of total service credit rendered before July 1, 1970; 1.7% of your FAS for each additional year of total service credit; an amount based on any Increased-Take-Home-Pay (ITHP) accumulations in excess of those required to fund the full benefit; an amount based on any Annuity Savings Fund (ASF) balance in excess of the minimum accumulation; and a benefit reduction if you retire before age 55 under the 30-Year Demand Plan.
+For eligible Tier I Plan A members: 50% of your FAS for your first 20 years of qualifying service, provided you meet your minimum accumulation; 1.2% of your FAS for each additional year of Total Service Credit rendered before July 1, 1970; 1.7% of your FAS for each additional year of Total Service Credit not previously covered; an amount based on any Increased-Take-Home-Pay (ITHP) accumulations in excess of those required to fund the full benefit; an amount based on any Annuity Savings Fund (ASF) balance in excess of the minimum accumulation; and a benefit reduction if you retire before age 55 under the 30-Year Demand Plan.

-For eligible Tier I Plan B members: 1.2% of your FAS for each year of total service credit rendered prior to July 1, 1970; 1.53% of your FAS for each year of credited service rendered after June 30, 1970; and an amount based on the balance of your ASF and ITHP as of your retirement date.
+For eligible Tier I Plan B members: 1.2% of your FAS for each year of Total Service Credit rendered prior to July 1, 1970; 1.53% of your FAS for each year of credited service rendered after June 30, 1970; and an amount based on the balance of your ASF and ITHP as of your retirement date.

-For eligible Tier II Plan C members: 50% of your FAS for your first 20 years of total service credit, provided you meet your minimum accumulation; 1.7% of your FAS for each additional year of total service credit; an amount based on any ITHP accumulations in excess of those required to fund the full benefit; an amount based on any ASF balance in excess of the minimum accumulation; and a benefit reduction if you have less than 30 years of total service credit and retire before age 62.
+For eligible Tier II Plan C members: 50% of your FAS for your first 20 years of Total Service Credit, provided you meet your minimum accumulation; 1.7% of your FAS for each additional year of Total Service Credit; an amount based on any ITHP accumulations in excess of those required to fund the full benefit; an amount based on any ASF balance in excess of the minimum accumulation; and a benefit reduction if you have less than 30 years of Total Service Credit and retire before age 62.

-For eligible Tier II Plan D members: 1.2% of your FAS for each additional year of total service credit rendered before July 1, 1970; 1.53% of your FAS for each year of total service credit rendered after June 30, 1970; an amount based on your ITHP and ASF accounts as of your retirement date; and a benefit reduction if you have less than 30 years of total service credit and retire before age 62.
+For eligible Tier II Plan D members: 1.2% of your FAS for each additional year of Total Service Credit rendered before July 1, 1970; 1.53% of your FAS for each year of Total Service Credit rendered after June 30, 1970; an amount based on your ITHP and ASF accounts as of your retirement date; and a benefit reduction if you have less than 30 years of Total Service Credit and retire before age 62.

-For Tier III/IV members: 1 2/3% of your FAS multiplied by your years of service credit if you have less than 20 years of service; 2% of your FAS multiplied by your years of service credit if you have between 20-29 years of service; or 60% of your FAS for the first

-30 years of service under Tier IV retirement, plus $1\frac{1}{2}$ % of your FAS for each additional year over 30 years of service.
+For Tier III/IV members: 1 2/3% of your FAS multiplied by your years of Total Service Credit if you have less than 20 years of service; 2% of your FAS multiplied by your years of Total Service Credit if you have between 20-29 years of service; or 60% of your FAS for the first 30 years of service under Tier IV retirement, plus 1 1⁄2% of your FAS for each additional year over 30 years of service.
 For a Tier III retirement, the maximum calculation is 60% of your FAS.